This recipe works better with English cucumbers for their thin, tender skins, some of which can be included in the purée to tint the soup green.

-- In saucepan over medium-high heat olive oil add the leeks and 1 tsp salt, and sauté until the leeks begins to soften, about 5 minutes.
+In a saucepan over medium-high heat olive oil add the leeks and 1 tsp salt, and sauté until the leeks begin to soften about 5 minutes.
 Adjust the heat to medium-low, cover, and continue cooking, stirring occasionally, for about 5 minutes.
 Set the pot aside to cool.
 Meanwhile, peel, seed, and finely chop about half of the cucumbers into ¼” dice and set aside.
 Peel the remaining cucumbers (leaving about ¼ of the skin on one), and chop into ¼” chunks.

-- Using an immersion blender purée all the cucumber chunks (except the cucumber cut into ¼” dice), all of the leek, and all of the broth until very smooth, about 40 seconds.
+Using an immersion blender purée all the cucumber chunks (except the cucumber cut into ¼” dice), all of the leek, and all of the broth until very smooth, about 40 seconds.
 Pour into a large nonreactive bowl (preferably stainless steel), and set aside.
 Add the half-and-half, and blend until incorporated.
 Stir in the sherry vinegar, 1 tsp salt, 1 tsp pepper, and the finely chopped cucumber.
 Stir in dill.
-Adjust thickness buy adding more broth and/or cream as necessary.
-Should be like a medium thick clam chowder.
+Adjust thickness by adding more broth and/or cream as necessary.
+It should be like medium-thick clam chowder.
 Cover and refrigerate until cold, at least 4 hours.